 - drinking caffeinated and alcoholic beverages

-- screaming or overusing your vocal cords
+- screaming, prolonged singing, or otherwise overusing your vocal cords

 - inhaling toxic substances